DurhamARC/HumanMobility/examples/HumanMobility/perf/paws.md

 | Vectorization  | ~67%                 | ~100%                  | ~0.67x     |

 - **Observation:**
-  - SWIFT achieves about 1.7% of peak FLOPS and about 61% of peakflops memory bandwidth.
+  - SWIFT achieves about 1.7% of peak FLOPS and about 61% of `peakflops` memory bandwidth.
-  - Vectorization ratio is much lower than peakflops.
+  - Vectorization ratio is much lower than `peakflops`.
-  - CPI is much better in SWIFT, but peakflops is compute-bound.
+  - CPI is much better in SWIFT, but `peakflops` is compute-bound.

 ---